 Ask yourself if your twins are climbing out of cribs at nap times, is it at the beginning of nap time or is it at the end of nap time?

 If it’s the end of nap time, if they have a rest and they are done, I don’t think that’s as big a problem as if it’s at the beginning of nap time.
-Because at the beginning, escaping is actually interrupting them and preventing them from getting sleep that they need.
+Because in the beginning, escaping is actually interrupting them and preventing them from getting the sleep that they need.

 One thing to consider is: are your twins starting to get older and getting past the need for a nap?
-If they continue to climb out their crib, it may be a sign that they’re done napping, or maybe they need to go from two naps down to one nap a day.
+If they continue to climb out of their crib, it may be a sign that they’re done napping, or maybe they need to go from two naps down to one nap a day.

 Stay with Them

-If you’re pretty sure that they’re still need the sleep, one thing you may consider is stay in the room with them until they actually fall asleep.
+If you’re pretty sure that they still need the sleep, one thing you may consider is stay in the room with them until they actually fall asleep.
 Then day by day, you slowly move out of the room until they are able to fall back to sleep all by themselves.
 You may have done something similar when they’re infants trying to get them to sleep by themselves.

 Another option is that you can separate the twins to remove any peer pressure of naughtiness.
 I know when our girls are together, one of them will get a crazy idea and the other will do want to do the same exact thing.
-And they seem to propel each other to doing crazy things which will include not going to sleep.
+And they seem to propel each other to do crazy things which will include not going to sleep.

 (RELATED: Expecting twins?
 Avoid these 4 critical mistakes expectant twin parents make.)